By Gerri Detweiler. March 2, 2022

-The IRS considers cancelled or forgiven debt to be taxable income and you may have to pay taxes on any amount forgiven or provide information with your tax return about why you don’t believe you have to pay taxes on those amounts.
+The IRS considers cancelled or forgiven debt to be taxable income.
+Companies that forgive debt for $600 or more must file a 1099-C form with the IRS, and you may have to pay taxes on any amount forgiven or provide information with your tax return about why you don’t believe you have to pay taxes on those amounts.
 Make sure you understand whether cancellation of your debt is taxable so you don’t turn one debt into new tax debt!

 You may benefit from speaking with a tax specialist if you decide to go this route.

 Some links on this site are for services for which we may earn a commission.
 This helps us keep the information on this site free.
 Also keep in mind this information is educational, and is not a substitute for legal advice.